JVHallam/kata_design_patterns/chain_of_responsibility/warmup.md

         * public bool CanHandle(MathRequest)
     * Use that to check if a handler can handle the request
     * Use that inside of calc.cs
+        * Use a chain of if's - calling CanHandle
-        * Don't use a switch statement, use a CHAIN of if statements
+        * Don't use a switch statement

 * Part VI: Chain them together
     * Create the /Handlers/MathChainHandler.cs

     * Methods:
         * abstract double Calculate
         * abstract bool CanHandle
         * double Handle(MathRequest req)
             * Calls can handle
             * If it can, call calculate
-            * Else, don't
+            * Else, call next
-        * void RegisterNext(MathChainHandler next)
+        * void SetNext(MathChainHandler next)
             * States who's next in the chain

     * Make all handlers inherit this
     * Get them to chain instead
     * Call handle on the first entry in the chain